bconway1906/Jupiter/README.md

    - Generated a key pair for SSH access to instances.

 8. **Webserver Deployment Script:**
-   - Developed a script to install the website on EC2 instances in private subnets.
+   - Script to install the website on EC2 instances in private subnets.
      ```bash
      #!/bin/bash
      sudo su